 - Vary teaching methods.
 Limit the amount of time that you talk while students listen.
 Have them chant math facts, tap out the number of syllables in words, or formulate questions for their classmates to answer.

 - Get the medication right.
-If your child takes ADD meds, make sure he’s getting the right medication at the right dosage.
+If your child takes ADHD meds, make sure he’s getting the right medication at the right dosage.
 When paired with behavioral techniques, stimulants and other ADHD drugs can dramatically improve a child’s ability to focus.

 - Make learning active.
 Encourage your child to get fully involved in his homework.
 Have him underline reading material with colored pencils or draw cartoons to illustrate vocabulary words.
 When he’s working on math problems, let him use pieces of popcorn to work out computations.

 - Teach self-monitoring.
 Help your child become aware of the things that distract her.
 With time and practice, she’ll get to know what being distracted feels like, and will recognize when her attention is drifting.
-ADDers benefit from positive affirmations, such as “I will pay attention to my work.”
+ADHDers benefit from positive affirmations, such as “I will pay attention to my work.”
 Teach your child to repeat these to encourage herself to keep going.